CSS from Zero to Production — Part 76

 .card__content { display: grid; grid-template-columns: 1fr 2fr; }

-Pro tip: css docs is one of the most searched topics by senior engineers.
+Pro tip: react native track player is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 When teams scale beyond 5-10 engineers, the lack of architectural boundaries creates exponential maintenance costs.
 The component that started as a simple button becomes entangled with business logic, API calls, and global state.
 Resisting this entropy requires discipline: weekly refactoring sessions, documented architectural decisions (ADRs), and code review standards that prioritize readability over cleverness.